The Healthcare Law Review: Malta

 Ownership of healthcare businesses

-In 2016, the Maltese government entered into a controversial public-private partnership to transfer responsibility for the refurbishment, development and management of three public hospitals to a private contractor.
-This created a purchaser-provider spilt in the hospital sector with the Ministry of Health acting as a commissioner of services when it comes to these three hospitals.
-It was marketed as enhancing medical tourism and constructing a new medical school on the island of Gozo.
-Construction and capital investment have been delayed.
+In 2016, the Maltese government entered into a controversial public–private partnership to transfer responsibility for the refurbishment, development, and management of three public hospitals to a private contractor.
 The deal underwent much public scrutiny over transparency of ownership, with the original contractor entering insolvency after receiving €150 million without delivering on obligations.
-The contract was investigated by Malta's National Audit Office and Part 1 of its reports was published on 7 July 2020.5
+The contract was investigated by Malta's National Audit Office and its reports were published on 7 July 2020.8

 Commissioning and procurement